Post Summary: A bucket list for families to get you inspired and excited to explore.

 31. GO TO THE DESERT

 If a winter wonderland isn’t the place for you, then head west to show your kids the barren beauty of the desert.
 Top on our list for desert destinations is to explore the red rock playground of Southern Utah.
 With 5 National Parks, 7 National Monuments, and countless State Parks, there’s playful adventure everywhere you turn.
-Even though it’s a desert landscape, there’s plenty of fun water activities to be had in places like Lake Powell.
+Even though it’s a desert landscape, there are plenty of fun water activities to be had in places like Lake Powell.
 You could also visit Sedona, Arizona, or Santa Fe, New Mexico, for a red rock destination with more city amenities.
 In another direction is the desert of California.
 Visit Joshua Tree National Park or Death Valley National Park to experience an extreme landscape with little water.
 If you want something a little less extreme, head to Palm Springs for a relaxing spa and pool vacation.

 Why You Need To Visit Arches National Park In Winter